jieyuanCUHK/DHX36_paper/README.md

 | Chromosome | Begin | End | ARE_sequence | color | strand | ARE_class |
 |:----- |:----- |:----- |:----- |:----- |:----- |:----- |
 | chr15 | 27396407 | 27396420 | GGTTATTTATTTA | 0 | - | Class_two |

+## 3. Cell-level G4 intensity quantification
+Please first mask individual cells with green mask (example image below), and change the directory in 2_Image_processing/code.m for quantification.
+Cell-level quantifications will be generated.